Savannah Chrisley, 23, Gets Sweaty Squatting In Skintight Leggings For Hot Workout Video

 The clip was a big hit with her 2.2 million followers, amassing over 5,300 likes and over 60,700 views.

-It was posted shortly after she shared a more glamorous upload last week which showed her fully made up as she posed in a semi-sheer animal-print top.
+It was posted shortly after she shared a more glamorous upload last week that showed her fully made up as she posed in a semi-sheer animal-print top.
 Todd Chrisley’s daughter stunned in the black number as she stood with her hand on her hip and looked off into the distance.

 “Keep it cute or put it on mute,” Savannah captioned the snap, adding a kissing face emoji.